luftj/MaRE/README.md

 If __input__ is not an image, it should be a text file with a line-delimited list of image paths and ground truths to be georeferenced.
 See the [sample data](sampledata/list.txt) for formatting.

 The image(s) given with __input__ can either be 3- to 4-channel colour images, which will then be segmented.
-If thei are 1-channel images, they are assumed to already be segmentation masks.
+If they are 1-channel images, they are assumed to already be segmentation masks.

 The number of hypotheses to spatially verify during retrieval can be set with the parameter __-r__.
 Use a low number to save computation time.
 Use a higher number to reduce the likelihood of wrongfully discarding the correct location hypotheses (and thus increase possible prediction accuracy).
 30 was a sensible number for most experiments.

 You can automatically crop map margins in the output images by providing the __--crop__ parameter.

+The output files will be created in the directory specified in [config.py](config.py).
+They comprise of an image file and am ESRI worldfile for every input image.
+If you used the --crop parameter or set the homography transform for registration in config.py, the output image will be rectified, i.e. warped by the calculated transform.
+Otherwise it will be an identical copy of the input image.

 ## Run with sample data
 To process the sample data do the following: